 Number one is extending your existing client base.
 When you look at the clients that you’re currently servicing, is there a way to generate more revenue out of them?
-The simplest might be a increasing your fees, which most business owners are reluctant to do too often, but it could be that there are other products that these customers are buying or want to be buying that you could be selling them.
-The easiest customer to selfie with somebody who already knows you likes you and trusts you.
+The simplest might be increasing your fees which most business owners are reluctant to do too often but it could be that there are other products that these customers are buying or want to be buying that you could be selling them.
+The easiest customer to sell to is somebody who already knows you likes you and trusts you.

 The second of the five attractants are getting referrals from those existing clients.
-Again, these are people who know you like you and trust you.
-Why wouldn’t they want to tell their friends about you, and if they’re great client then chances are the people that they know would also be great clients.
+Again, these are people who know you like you and trust you so why wouldn’t they want to tell their friends about you?
+If they’re great client then chances are the people that they know would also be great clients.
 Have you asked your clients for referrals and introductions?
 If not, why not?

 The third is marketing.
 This is where you sometimes start to have to spend a little bit more money in order to generate people in as contacts.
-Getting great marketing support is worth its weight in gold because there’s an awful lot of opportunities out there for marketing, some are more expensive than others, and the adage that half of my marketing dollars are wasted, I just don’t know which half, has never been more applicable than it is today.
+Getting great marketing support is worth its weight in gold because there’s an awful lot of opportunities out there for marketing and some are more expensive than others and the adage that half of my marketing dollars are wasted (I just don’t know which half) has never been more applicable than it is today.

 Lastly, scaled traction.
 What are some of the activities that you could be doing to get you and your business in front of a whole range of people?
-A simple example, something like presenting it events or running a giant podcast of videos—the kind of things that instead of getting in front of one person a time, get in front of a hundred five hundred or a thousand.
+A simple example, something like presenting it events or running a giant podcast of videos.
+This is the kind of things that instead of getting in front of one person a time, get in front of a hundred five hundred or a thousand.

-I use the word traction their quite deliberately in reference to excellent book called traction that I recommend to most business owners who are having this challenge.
-The key takeaways from that book, which I encourage you to think about when you think about this topic, is that the strategies that work for your business today and not necessarily the strategies that are going to work for your business in the future.
+I use the word traction their quite deliberately in reference to excellent book called Traction that I recommend to most business owners who are having this challenge.
+The key takeaways from that book, which I encourage you to think about when you think about this topic is that the strategies that work for your business today are not necessarily the strategies that are going to work for your business in the future.

 You’re just in start-up.
-The first one client, the first ten clients coming in is where you need to focus.
-Once you’ve been in business for a long time you’ve got to go out there and do activities to bring them in twenty, fifty, a hundred, or a thousand at a time.
+The first one client or the first ten clients coming in is where you need to focus.
+Once you’ve been in business for a long time, you’ve got to go out there and do activities to bring them in twenty, fifty, a hundred, or a thousand at a time.
 That means you need to start looking for more scaled opportunities.
-Wherever your business is at its journey, if finding more context on top of your hourglass is what to do and think about which one or two of these you’re going to focus on now and which ones you’re going to focus on in the future.
+Wherever your business is at its journey, if finding more context on top of your hourglass is what to do and think about which one or two of these, you’re going to focus on now and which ones you’re going to focus on in the future.
 I wish you the best of luck.